 - 4. Replace deteriorated roofing materials with compatible counterparts. - a.
 Preserve the original roof shape and configuration when installing new cladding materials. - b.
 Replace deteriorated roofing with in-kind materials, matching original materials in appearance, pattern, color, and composition. - c.
 Compatible substitute materials can be used if determined an appropriate match for traditional roofing materials.
 Low-profile asphalt or fiberglass shingles in dark shades may be an appropriate substitute. - d.
 Where large sections of specialty materials such as slate or tile are deteriorated on primary slopes, consider consolidating intact units from the rear slope for use in the deteriorated area. - e.
 Replace specialty roofing materials with in-kind materials.
 If in-kind materials are not feasible, consider alternative materials that mimic the appearance of traditional materials. - f.
 Consider salvaging intact units of specialty cladding materials when replacing roofs in order to reduce landfill waste and promote reuse of historic fabric. - g.
-It is not appropriate to install tar paper as a finished roof or patch roofing materials with tar. - 5.
+It is not appropriate to install tar paper as a finished roof or patch roofing materials with tar. - h.
+Corrugated or wide sheet metal is not appropriate on the roof of the main building or on front porches. - 5.
 Minimize the impact of rooftop additions or changes. - a.
-Retain the original roof configuration when making additions or changes to the building. - b.
-When reconstructing an original feature that is missing, such as a chimney or dormer, base the reconstruction on historical, photographic, and/or physical documentation. - c.
-It is not appropriate to add dormers, skylights or other architectural features to a roof if they can be viewed from the street right-of way, or if they change or detract from a character-defining facade. - d.
+Retain the original roof configuration when making additions or changes to the building. - When reconstructing an original feature that is missing, such as a chimney or dormer, base the reconstruction on historical, photographic, and/or physical documentation. - c.
+It is not appropriate to add dormers, skylights, or other architectural features to a roof if they can be viewed from the street right-of way or if they change or detract from a character-defining façade. - d.
 New dormers are to be scaled to the massing of the building and other dormers present on the building or similar structures in the district. - e.
 Skylights are to be flat.
 Bubble-profile skylights are not appropriate. - f.
 It is not appropriate to enclose exposed rafters. - g.
 It is not appropriate to install new roof features in a manner that damages or obscures significant architectural features.